-In Serbia, the Ministry of European Integration coordinates IPA assistance and programming and monitoring process of all cross-border cooperation programmes and will use the monitoring system as one of the tools to prevent double financing.
-The MC representatives from Serbia are those involved in EU affairs, as well as programming and use of funds related to other IPA policy areas and will contribute to complementarity.
+In Serbia, the Ministry of European Integration coordinates IPA assistance and programming and monitoring process of all cross-border cooperation programmes and will use the monitoring system for that purpose.
+The MC representatives from Serbia are those involved in EU affairs, and use of funds related to other IPA policy areas and will contribute to complementarity.